-Thus, one cannot reduce hierarchical model (i) to the robust principal-agent model as proposed.
+Thus one cannot reduce hierarchical model (i) to the robust principal-agent model as proposed.
 (Likewise, this reduction would not work for model (ii) either.)
-A simple intuition is that adding an extra, unknown action to the agent's technology $\mathcal{A}$ in the hierarchical model can potentially increase the supervisor's cost of incentivizing the original known actions, whereas in the principal-agent model, the costs of the known actions remain unchanged.
-Thus, the uncertainty about $\mathcal{A}$ has different effects in the two models.
-This is further underscored in the next subsection where we identify the worst-case technology in the hierarchical model (i).
-Whereas in the robust principalagent model, the worst case consists of the original technology $\mathcal{A}^P$ plus one more "bad" action, in the hierarchical model it requires adding a continuum of actions (which the agent does not actually use in equilibrium); each such action serves to make other actions hard for the supervisor to induce.
+A simple intuition is that adding an extra, unknown action to the agent's technology \mathcal{A} in the hierarchical model can potentially increase the supervisor's cost of incentivizing the original known actions, whereas in the principal-agent model, the costs of the known actions remain unchanged.
+Thus, the uncertainty about \mathcal{A} has different effects in the two models.
+This is further underscored in the next subsection where we identify the worst-case technology in the hierarchical model (i), which differs in structure from the worst case in the robust principal-agent model.

 Admittedly, the counterexample above does not rule out the possibility that some other, subtler argument might be available to reduce the hierarchical model to a special case of the robust principal-agent model.
-However, it at least suggests (to us) that any such argument would be non-obvious enough so that the hierarchical model is most naturally viewed as a separate model, as we have presented it.
+However, it at least suggests (to us) that any such argument would be nonobvious enough so that the hierarchical model is most naturally viewed as a separate model, as we have presented it.

-7.2 Optimal Contract Slope
+7.2.
+Optimal Contract Slope

 We have argued in Section 5 that optimal contracts in both hierarchical models (i) and (ii) are linear.
-This almost fully identifies the optimal contract in these models.
-It is natural to ask if we can finish the job, i.e., characterize the optimal slope of the linear contract.
-Indeed, we can.
+Here, we characterize the optimal slope of the linear contract.
 The main task is to identify the worst-case technology for any given linear contract, which allows us to replace the infimum in the principal's objective with a more explicit function.
-We can then maximize this objective to solve for the optimal slope.
-We sketch the steps here; the method is fully laid out in an earlier version of this paper (Walton and Carroll, 2019).
+We sketch the steps here; the method is fully laid out in an earlier version of this paper (Walton and Carroll (2019)).

-We begin with the analysis for hierarchical model (i).
-Assume the principal offers a particular linear contract $w{\alpha}$ .
-The first step is to show that, in defining $\Phi^{PSA(i)}(w{\alpha})$ , rather than taking the union over all possible technologies $\mathcal{A}$ , we can consider a much smaller class of technologies.
-In particular, we can focus on technologies where the agent can produce any output distribution, and his cost of doing so depends only on the mean of the distribution; and moreover, this cost is a convex, nondecreasing function of the mean.
+We begin with the analysis for hierarchical model (i).6 Assume the principal offers a particular linear contract w{α} .
+The first step is to show that, in defining $\Phi^{PSA(i)}(w{\alpha})$, rather than taking the union over all possible technologies \mathcal{A} , we can consider a much smaller class of technologies.
+In particular, we can focus on technologies where the agent can produce any output distribution, and his cost of doing so depends only on the mean of the distribution and, moreover, this cost is a convex, nondecreasing function of the mean.
 Intuitively, once we have focused on linear contracts, only the mean output should matter for all parties involved.
-Thus a technology may be identified with a cost function $\kappa : \operatorname{co}(Y) \to \mathbb{R}^+$ , defined on the convex hull of the set of outputs, where the agent can produce any distribution F at cost $\kappa(\mathbb{E}F[y])$ .
-Note that such a choice of $\kappa$ is consistent with the requirement $\mathcal{A}^P \subseteq \mathcal{A}$ if and only if $\kappa(\mathbb{E}F[y]) \leq c$ for every $(F, c) \in \mathcal{A}^P$ .
+Thus a technology may be identified with a cost function $\kappa : co(Y) \to \mathbb{R}^+$, where the agent can produce any distribution F at cost $\kappa(\mathbb{E}F[y])$.
+Note that such a choice of κ is consistent with the requirement $\mathcal{A}^P \subseteq \mathcal{A}$ if and only if $\kappa(\mathbb{E}F[y]) \leq c$ for every $(F, c) \in \mathcal{A}^P$.